List of Transmetropolitan story arcs: "The Long Day Closes" #59

 In the penultimate issue of the five-year series, gonzo journalist extraordinaire Spider Jerusalem and the disgraced American president Gary Callahan have their final confrontation very close to the area where the Dante Street police riots took place.
 Martial law continues to allow government troops to run freely through the streets as the City burns around them.
 Open conflict with citizens and civilians, witnessed by the press, continues unabated.
 A special selection of the Secret Service remains in a protective circle around President Callahan and search Spider for weapons before he speaks with Callahan.
 Callahan delivers a deranged rant to Spider and threatens to kill him, but Spider secretly broadcasts it to the media outside.
-Detective Malandra Newton makes her final appearance (she was last seen in issue #44) in order to arrest "The Smiler" right before the final page of the issue when we see Channon and Yelena frantically run into the room as Spider collapses to the ground, blood flowing freely from his nose as he mutters, "One last stunt.
-Took it all out of me.
-I am so fucking tired", right before he closes his eyes and the issue ends.
+Detective Malandra Newton makes her final appearance (she was last seen in issue #44) in order to arrest "The Smiler" right before the final page of the issue.
+Channon and Yelena frantically run into the room as Spider collapses to the ground, blood flowing freely from his nose, before he closes his eyes and the issue ends.